Default Tools - Filesystem¶

 Composition patterns (shell-style filesystem chains)¶

-These eleven tools mirror the standard Unix-shell pipeline shape, but every step is a JSON-returning function so the agent can reason between calls:
+These tools mirror the standard Unix-shell pipeline shape, but every step is a JSON-returning function so the agent can reason between calls:

 - Read → filter → trim → save -